-The lands included within this subarea are proposed for inclusion within this OCP and have not been previously contemplated for future development policies.
-The policies for this subarea seek to recognize the potential for future development north of Toby Creek Road and establish guidelines for the future consideration of rezoning applications within this subarea.
+The lands included within this subarea are proposed for inclusion within the boundary of this OCP and had not previously been contemplated for future development policies.
+The policies for this subarea seek to provide guidance for the consideration of future property owner initiated applications for lands north of Toby Creek Road.

+- (a) Future rezoning applications or OCP amendments to accommodate residential use for any parcel accessed or proposed to be accessed by Springs Creek Road must include a report from a Qualified Environmental Professional (QEP) that assesses: - The current capacity and utilization of the land under application and adjacent lands as a wildlife corridor; - (ii) Projected impacts on the capacity and utilization of the lands as a wildlife corridor in consideration of the proposed land use change; - (iii) Recommendations or opportunities to mitigate projected impacts on the capacity and utilization of the lands as a wildlife corridor: - Recommendations or opportunities to preserve key habitat features or attributes and minimize habitat fragmentation.

+The requirement for a QEP report does not imply support for future development in the Springs Creek Road subarea; but serves to recognize that this portion of the plan area is a potentially significant wildlife corridor.
+As such the information provided in a QEP report is required in order to fully consider any future land use changes.
+Any QEP report prepared for the RDEK in accordance with this section must be prepared in consideration of section 20.4 of this plan and an approved Terms of Reference as prescribed by the RDEK Development Approval Information Bylaw.

-- (a) A bylaw amendment application for residential development of that portion of District Lot 4617 excluding Plan NEP85675 designated as R-SF, Residential Single Family may be supported subject to the following: - (i) Demonstration of the use of Conservation Subdivision Design Principles including: - recognition of natural hazard areas, wildlife habitat areas and wildlife corridor connectivity; - (B) clustering development into nodes of smaller lots to preserve large contiguous portions of the property for wildlife movement and habitat; and - (C) utilizing compact development design with dwelling units built in close proximity to minimize the overall development footprint and required infrastructure. - (ii) Inclusion of design and landscaping guidelines to ensure that proposed development reflects high quality mountain design reflective of existing development within the plan area. - (iii) Provision on community servicing for all residential parcels. - (iv) A development cap of thirty-five residential dwelling units. - (b) A bylaw amendment application to accommodate subdivision of Lot A Plan DL4617 to parcels sizes supported by the LH, Large Holdings land use designation is generally supported.
-To minimize the fragmentation lands on the north side of Toby Creek road a concurrent amendment to allow up to four additional dwelling units on one or more of the proposed parcels may be supported subject to: - Each dwelling unit having its own potable water and sewage disposal systems. - (ii) Clustering of the dwelling units to preserve opportunities for wildlife movement and habitat. - (c) A bylaw amendment application to accommodate additional dwelling units for the purpose of employee housing accessory to the Commercial Recreation operation on Block A, Sublot 1, District Lot 4596 Kootenay District Plan X32 may be supported subject to: - Each dwelling unit is serviced by its own potable water and sewage disposal systems. - (ii) Clustering of the dwelling units to minimize the overall development footprint. - (iii) Access to the parcel being retained as a single access point off of Toby Creek Road.
+- (b) A bylaw amendment application to accommodate subdivision of Lot A Plan DL4617 to parcels sizes supported by the LH, Large Holdings land use designation is generally supported.
+To minimize the fragmentation of lands on the north side of Toby Creek Road a concurrent amendment to allow additional dwelling units on one of the proposed parcels may be supported subject to: - Each primary dwelling unit having its own potable water and sewage disposal systems. - (ii) Clustering of the dwelling units to preserve opportunities for wildlife movement and habitat. - (iii) The maximum number of additional dwelling units must not exceed a total of four, including secondary suites.

+- (c) A bylaw amendment application to accommodate additional dwelling units for the purpose of employee housing accessory to the Commercial Recreation operation on Block A, Sublot 1, District Lot 4596 Kootenay District Plan X32 may be supported subject to: - Each dwelling unit is serviced by its own potable water and sewage disposal systems. - (ii) Clustering of the dwelling units to minimize the overall development footprint. - (iii) Access to the parcel being retained as a single access point off of Toby Creek Road.